gatsbyjs/gatsby/docs/docs/creating-and-modifying-pages.md

 - By using the [File System Route API](/docs/file-system-route-api/) to programmatically create pages from GraphQL and to create client-only routes.
 - In your site's `gatsby-node.js` file, by implementing the API [`createPages`](/docs/node-apis/#createPages). ([Plugins](/docs/plugins/) can also implement `createPages` and create pages for you.)

-You can also implement the API [`onCreatePage`](/docs/node-apis/#onCreatePage) to modify pages created in core or plugins or to create [client-only routes](/docs/client-only-routes-and-user-authentication/).
+Pages can also be modified by you after their creation.
+For example, you could change the `path` to create internationalized routes (see [gatsby-theme-i18n](https://github.com/gatsbyjs/themes/blob/1ddd07c4248239e6323833c6d6d572ac0a0d57a1/packages/gatsby-theme-i18n/gatsby-node.js#L132-L172) for instance) by implementing the API [`onCreatePage`](/docs/node-apis/#onCreatePage).

 > **Note:** For most use cases you'll be able to use the [File System Route API](/docs/file-system-route-api/) to create pages.
 Please read on if you need more control over the page creation or consume data outside of Gatsby's GraphQL data layer.